About MRHS

 MRHS maintains an active schedule of events and activities for both members and the community.
 Here are some of our ongoing activities and productions as well as some past efforts.

-• Monthly meetings, September through May, offering informative programs
+• Monthly members meetings, October through May, offering informative programs

-• Portersville Press, a monthly newsletter published September through May, featuring both Society business and historical features
+• Portersville Press, a bi-monthly newsletter published September through May, featuring both Society business and historical features

 • "Images of America: Mystic", developed, written and edited by MRHS members, and a top-selling book of local interest